-Your doctor may also look for damage to your brain using magnetic resonance imaging (MRI).
+Your doctor may also look for damage to your brain using an MRI scan.
 Skin samples or a biopsy and fibroblast cell culture can also be used to test for VLCFAs.

 Children with suspected ALD may need additional testing, including vision screens.

-Treatment methods depend on the type of ALD.
+Treatment methods depend on the type of ALD you have.
 Steroids can be used to treat Addison’s disease.
 There are no specific methods for treating the other types of ALD.

 Some people have been helped by: